known-as-bmf/store/tools/tscli/README.md

   $ tscli build

 OPTIONS
-  --entry=entry     The entry point of your code [default: 'src/index.ts'] --format=cjs|esm  The JS format(s) to output [default: cjs,esm] --output=output   Destination folder for the JS output [default: 'dist']
+  --entry=entry    The entry point of your code.
+  --format=cjs|es  The JS format(s) to output.
+  --output=output  Destination folder for the JS output.
 ```

 ## `tscli help [COMMAND]`